Manuals

 http.request("https://www.defold.com", "GET", handle_response)

 This will make an HTTP GET request to https://www.defold.com.
 The function is asynchronous and will not block while making the request.
 Once the request has been made and a server has sent a response it will invoke/call the provided callback function.
 The callback function will receive the full server response, including status code and response headers.
+See below for additional information about how to work with the response table.

 HTTP requests are automatically cached in the client to improve network performance.
 The cached files are stored in an OS specific application support path in a folder named defold/http-cache.
 You usually don’t have to care about the HTTP cache but if you need to clear the cache during development you can manually delete the folder containing the cached files.
 On macOS this folder is located in %HOME%/Library/Application Support/Defold/http-cache/ and on Windows in %APP_DATA%/defold/http-cache.